to6ka/go-tarantool/README.md

 The developers of the [Tarantool server](http://github.com/tarantool/tarantool) will also be happy to provide advice or receive feedback.

-## Multi connections

-You can use multiple connections config with tarantool/multi.

-Main features:

-- Check active connection with configurable time interval and on connection fail switch to next in pool.
-- Get addresses list from server and reconfigure to use in MultiConnection.

-Additional options (configurable via `ConnectWithOpts`):

-* `CheckTimeout` - time interval to check for connection timeout and try to switch connection
-* `ClusterDiscoveryTime` - time interval to ask server for updated address list (works on with `NodesGetFunctionName` set)
-* `NodesGetFunctionName` - server lua function name to call for getting address list

 ## Tests

 You need to [install Tarantool](https://www.tarantool.io/en/download/) to run tests.